Cogut Institute for the Humanities

 Admission to the Certificate

-Doctoral students can enroll in the certificate program at any point in time through two admission cycles each academic year, with final deadlines in the fall and spring.
+Doctoral students can enroll in the certificate program at any point in time.
 Admissions are reviewed on a rolling basis.